gruntwork-io/docs/docs/2.0/docs/patcher/architecture/index.md

 There are no restrictions on the number of environments or the naming structure you can use.

-In the future, you'll model environments using a configuration-based system shared with Gruntwork Pipelines.
-This enhancement will provide even greater flexibility for organizing folder structures.
+In the future, you'll model environments using a configuration-based system integrated with Gruntwork Pipelines, offering greater flexibility in organizing folder structures.

 ### Dependencies